 Vision and dental insurance can come from varying sources:

 1) There are health insurance plans that include vision and dental benefits.
-These can be offered by an employer or purchased on your own.
+These can be offered by an employer or purchased on your own through the insurer.

 2) There are separate, standalone plans for vision or dental benefits that can be used on top of a health insurance plan as a form of supplemental insurance.
 There are even dental and vision insurance “packages” that offer benefits for both.